 Apple cider vinegar can be used instead of lemon juice.

-Tips for how to make a perfect vanilla Italian meringue buttercream!
+Tips for how to make a perfect vanilla meringue frosting!

 Making Italian meringue buttercream is tricky and there are LOTS of things that can go wrong, but following these easy tips will help ensure your frosting comes out perfectly!